 Happy Friday to you my friend!
 This week has flown by after the Monday holiday and traveling for work since Tuesday to help with training workshops.
-As much as I love traveling, it’s always a relief to sleep in my own bed and not toss and turn in a bed that’s slept with more people than (insert name of high school cheerleader you envied here).
-On top of that, today marks the official countdown ’til I’m NH bound!
+As much as I love traveling, it's always a relief to sleep in my own bed again.
+On top of that, today marks the official countdown 'til I'm NH bound!
 29 days.
 Woot!
 Woot!
-Now to just pass the RD exam and I’ll be home free.
-Not like that’s any big deal or anything.
-Just determines my future career, life, destiny, the usual same ol’ thing.
+Now to just pass the RD exam and I'll be home free.
+Not like that's any big deal or anything.
+Just determines my future career, life, destiny, the usual same ol' thing.

 Now I've been called strange, weird, strangely weird so many times that I have come to take that as more of a compliment than "You look tired."
 Wait..that's not a compliment?!
 Oh yeah, that's right.
 That's probably one of the worst insults ever invented in the human language.
 Please don't say this to a woman ever if you plan on talking to her every again in the future.
 Regardless of how many hours of shut-eye she has gotten, always act as if she is beaming with energy.
 Life lesson learned.

 Where was I?
 Oh yes, strange.
 The roomie and I are self proclaimed weirdos.
 Well actually I'm strange and she's weird.
 Learn the difference, it's pretty crucial.
 Most strange comments come from my choice in eating habits.
 Such as combining peanut butter with practically everything that enters my mouth except for maybe aspirin (on second though that may not be a bad idea...)
 Or the fact that I think the senior discount 4 PM dinner hour is normal.
 Which is why I saw the light at the end of my food-filled tunnel when I found "Strange but Good" over at Sprint to the Table.